alexhoma/routex.js/README.md

 }
 ```

-The output that will return your `<CustomLink>` will be exactly the same that if
+The output that will return your `<CustomLink />` will be exactly the same that if
-you created a link using the current Next.js Link, like I'll show you in this example:
+you create a link using the current Next.js Link, like I'll show you in this example:

 ```javascript
 import NextLink from 'next/link';